emutex/wiring-x86/docs/source/getting_started.rst

 Installing from a tarball
 *************************

-When using the original YOCTO Linux distribution provided with Intel® GalileoGen2 board this is the easiest method to get the module installed.
+When using the original YOCTO Linux distribution provided with the board this is the easiest method to get the module installed.
 A tarball of the latest code can be downloaded from GitHub as follows::

     $ curl -O -L http://github.com/emutex/wiring-x86/archive/master.tar.gz